 The big brown bat is a large copper or chocolate brown bat with long fur, rounded ears and a broad nose.

 The big brown bat is a large bat with long, glossy fur that is oily in texture.
-The dorsal fur on its back ranges in color from light copper to chocolate brown; its ventral fur (on abdomen) is lighter, from pinkish to olive buff.
+Its dorsal (back) fur ranges in color from light copper to chocolate brown; its ventral (abdominal) fur is lighter, from pinkish to olive buff.
 Its naked face, ears, wings and tail membrane are black.
-The bat has short and rounded ears, a broad nose, fleshy lips, large and bright eyes and sharp, heavy teeth capable of causing severe bites.
-Adults have an average wingspan of about 13 inches, and females are slightly larger than miles.
+The bat has short, rounded ears, a broad nose, fleshy lips, large and bright eyes and sharp, heavy teeth capable of causing severe bites.
+Adults have an average wingspan of about 13 inches; females are slightly larger than males.

 Found in cities, towns, rural areas and deciduous forests.
-Often hang upside down to roost during day or hibernate during winter in homes, barns, silos, churches, tree cavities and caves.
+Often hangs upside down to roost during day or to hibernate during winter in homes, barns, silos, churches, tree cavities and caves.
 Some remain loyal to their chosen over-wintering site for their entire lives.

 The big brown bat feeds after sunset on beetles and other flying insects, including moths, flies, flying ants, lacewing flies, dragonflies and crop and forest pests.
 Adults use echolocation (the echoes of their calls) to locate insect prey in flight.
 Efficient feeders can fill their stomachs in about an hour; they often rest between meals.

 Flying bats are sometimes captured by owls and falcons.
 Secluded roosts can protect adults from predators.
 Young are sometimes taken from roosts by snakes, raccoons and cats, particularly if the young have fallen to the ground.

 Adults fly strong, straight courses at 20 to 30 feet high.